HydraMeshnet/developer-portal/hydra.md

    ...
    ```

-1. Confirm that your node is running and DAC API is ready and processing blocks:
+1. Confirm that your node is running and SSI API is ready and processing blocks:

    ```bash
    $ tail -f mountpoints/logs/testnet/hydra-core-current.log